simonrose121/phd/_posts/2017-03-10-methodology-answers.md

 categories: study
 ---

 I outlined several questions in my [last post]({{ site.baseurl }}{% post_url 2017-01-12-methodology-questions %}) about the methodology I'm going to be using for my first PhD study.
-This post will hopefully answer those questions.
+This post will aim to answer those questions.

 #### Formative Testing